Graveflo/nfind/README.md

 ## nfind program

 With the library is an implementation of a find utility.
 I made it because I always forget the syntax for unix find.
 It's a simple example of how to use the library.
-Below are the help menus from the program.
+Below are some help menus from the program.

 build with: